-Each semester other volunteer programs may evolve depending on local needs and student interest.
+From semester to semester, other volunteer programs may appear and evolve based on local and global needs and student interest.